Skip to content

 Where knowledge lives

-• docs/ai/project-context.md is the long-form project context document
+• docs/ai/project-context.md — long-form project context

-Structured portal discovery
+Structured portal context for agents

 bash